 Setting up Docker

-Thankfully there are official Docker images for both WordPress and MySQL that we are going to use.
+Next, we’re going to use the official Docker images for WordPress and MySQL to get our WordPress site up and running.
 We will run WordPress (which includes Apache and PHP) in one container and we will run MySQL in a different container as the database.

 You can have a look at the docker run reference to see what each of these flags does in detail but here is a quick rundown: